-The important question here is how much does the overlap of resonances affect the calculation of the net torque based on the averaged Hamiltonian?
-The first thing to mention is that the three sets of resonances with $\Npsi \in 2,0,-2$ have their main territories at $\beta = 0,\pi/2,\pi$ respectively, so the majority of resonant phase-space is well isolated.
-Secondly, the irregular/chaotic orbits found at the overlapped regions still librate quasi-periodically around one of the two resonances over a finite time interval.
-Thirdly, these oscillations on top of the libration behave mostly stochastically without any apparent law, so it should not leave a systematic bias when averaged over the whole set of orbits.
-Hence we do not expect significant loss of accuracy in estimating the torque using the averaged Hamiltonian.
-We will demonstrate this below with test particle simulations.
+The question here is how much does the overlap of resonances affect the calculation of the net torque based on the averaged Hamiltonian?
+The first thing to note is that the three sets of resonances with $\Npsi \in 2,0,-2$ have their main territories at $\beta = 0,\pi/2,\pi$ respectively, so the majority of resonant phase-space is well isolated.
+Secondly, the chaotic orbits found at the overlapped regions still librate quasi-periodically around one of the two resonances over a finite time interval.
+Thirdly, these oscillations on top of the libration behave mostly stochastically without any apparent law, so they should not leave a systematic bias when averaged over the whole set of orbits.
+Hence, we do not expect a significant loss of accuracy in estimating the torque using the averaged Hamiltonian.
+We will demonstrate this below.